Masahiro Nakai: Overview

 He is especially known for his ability as an emcee for variety show and music show.
 After being selected to host NHK's New Year's Eve music show Kōhaku Uta Gassen in 1997, Nakai hosted the program a total of six times, and since 1998 he has hosted Fuji Television's summer signature program, FNS 27 Hours TV, a total of eight times, he has been the main host of TBS TV's major music program Ongaku no Hi (音楽の日) every year since 2011.

 Nakai became a successful celebrity with many regular programs, mainly as an emcee.
 He was a regular on lists of high taxpayers published until 2005 in Japan.

-Nakai had been working as a solo artist since the disbandment of SMAP in 2016, but left the Johnny & Associates at the end of March 2020 to set up his own private agency, Nobirinakai (のんびりなかい).
+Nakai had been working as a solo artist since the disbandment of SMAP in 2016, but left Johnny & Associates at the end of March 2020 to set up his own private agency, Nobirinakai (のんびりなかい).

 In a press conference held on February 21, 2020, Nakai explained that the reason for his departure was that he had been burned out since the disbandment of SMAP in 2016, and after two years had passed, he became to think changing his environment in order to regain his passion once again, so he wanted to become independent even if it meant leaving the company that had taken care of him so well.
 Nakai's independence from Johnny's was said to have been an amicable departure, which was unusual until then, and many executives from Johnny's attended his press conference.

 He has been awarded the Medal with Dark Blue Ribbon three times in succession in 2021, 2022, and 2023 for his private donations.

-Nakai took a leave of absence on July 14, 2022 for surgery for acute appendicitis and returned to work on July 18, 2022.
+Nakai took a leave of absence on July 14, 2022, for surgery for acute appendicitis and returned to work on July 18, 2022.
 However, he began to miss shows again around October of the same year due to health problems, and announced on December 2 that he was taking a leave of absence, returning to work on January 14, 2023.

 Masahiro Nakai announced on January 23, 2025, that he would retire from the entertainment industry.
 This was reported on his paid membership site "Nonbirinakai".
 Along with this, he announced that his private office, Nonbirinakai, would also close down as soon as its operations were completed.
 After news about his retirement was out, "Nonbirinakai" (のんびりなかい), "Nakai-kun's retirement" (中居くん引退) and "Nakai Zura" (中居ヅラ) trended on X (formerly known as Twitter).